Canon 2000D vs Olympus TG-5

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 2000D vs Olympus TG-5

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 2000D and the Olympus TG-5?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: The sensor size advantage translates into images with better, more accurate colors.